Welcome to the Law Offices of Allison MacKenzie

-Founded in 1978, Allison MacKenzie, a group of Carson City Attorneys, has served clients throughout the State of Nevada as well as on a national level.
+Founded in 1978, the law firm of Allison MacKenzie serves clients throughout the state of Nevada and on a national level.
 Our team of talented, experienced attorneys offers a wide range of practice areas to ensure a comprehensive legal foundation for each and every client and situation.
-As a general practice law firm, our areas of emphasis span from business law to estate planning and from creditor protection to water rights and employment law to renewable energy development (Green Energy).
-We serve a variety of clients requiring legal assistance in Nevada State Laws including businesses, non-profit organizations, public utilities, real estate firms and individuals.
+As a general practice law firm, our areas of emphasis span from business law to estate planning, from creditor protection to water rights, and from employment law to renewable energy development (Green Energy).
+We serve a variety of clients requiring legal assistance in Nevada state laws including businesses, non-profit organizations, public utilities, real estate firms and individuals.

 Dedication to the Community